Universal Soldier: Day of Reckoning: Plot

+A man is in a hospital bed (John) distressed from dreaming intruders in the house brutally assault him, then watching as the leader shoots his wife and child dead.

-John awakens from a coma to learn that his wife and daughter were brutally murdered in a home invasion.
-Questioned by FBI Agent Gorman, the still amnesiac John identifies the perpetrator as former Universal Soldier (UniSol) Luc Deveraux, now a wanted man.
-Gorman activates sleeper agent Magnus, one of the cloned Next Generation UniSols.
-Magnus enters a brothel and slaughters both the female employees and most of the male patrons, who all display exceptional physical resistance but are no match for Magnus.
+John awakens from a many-months coma to learn that his wife and daughter were brutally murdered in a home invasion.
+Questioned by FBI Agent Gorman, the still amnesiac John identifies the perpetrator who killed his family.

+The FBI agent tells John the man is former Universal Soldier (UniSol) Luc Deveraux, now a wanted man.
+On leaving the hospital room Agent Gorman calls on his phone and orders to activate "the plumber," a sleeper agent named Magnus, a cloned Next Generation UniSol.

+Magnus goes to a brothel where he slaughters the female employees and most of the male patrons, who all display exceptional physical abilities, but are no match for Magnus.
 His final adversary, a clone of UniSol Andrew Scott, overpowers Magnus and injects him with a serum that frees him from government control.

-Magnus is introduced to a separatist group led by Deveraux and Scott, who are taking in wayward UniSols to turn them against the U.S. government, with the ultimate goal of establishing a UniSol-led new order.
+Magnus is then introduced to a separatist group led by Deveraux and Scott, who are taking in wayward UniSols to turn them against the U.S. government, with the ultimate goal of establishing a UniSol-led new order.

-John receives a call from someone claiming to be his friend Isaac, asking to meet.
-At his house, he finds Isaac long dead and evidence of his involvement with the UniSol program.
+John receives a call from someone claiming to be his friend Isaac, who asks John to meet.
+At his house, John finds Isaac long dead and sees evidence of his involvement with the UniSol program.
 A matchbox leads John to a strip club, where he is recognized by a stripper named Sarah, whom he cannot remember.

 Magnus injects John with Scott's serum, whereupon John hallucinates about Deveraux but retains his will.
-John follows Sarah to her apartment, where they are attacked by Magnus again.
-Though in the confrontation John loses some phalanges, they escape.
+John follows Sarah to her apartment, where they are again attacked by Magnus.
+In the fight, John loses some phalanges, they escape.
 Sarah tells John she remembers him working as a truck driver, living in a riverside cabin, and that the two were romantically involved.

 Calling his own memories into question, John meets with Agent Gorman.
 He learns Deveraux was often seen at the docks from where John used to take shipments.
-John goes to the docks, inspects the last unshipped cargo and meets with local manager Ron Castellano, who plays hidden camera footage that shows John brutally murdering Isaac.
+John goes to the docks and inspects cargo awaiting shipment.
+There, he meets with local manager Ron Castellano, who plays hidden camera footage that shows John brutally murdering Isaac.